 What investments are included under "#2 Not sustainable", what is their purpose and are there any minimum environmental or social safeguards?

-In addition to sustainable investments, the Sub-Fund may invest in cash, and cash equivalent instruments, for liquidity management purposes.
-The Sub-Fund may also invest in derivatives instruments for hedging purposes.
+In addition to sustainable investments, the Sub-Fund may invest in cash for liquidity management purposes and derivatives for hedging purposes.